Reconciling the Systemic Kicks of Observed Millisecond Pulsars, Spider Pulsars, and Low-mass X-ray Binaries

 Meanwhile, low-mass X-ray binaries (LMXBs) that contain an NS and a low-mass companion ($M_c\leq1\,M_{\odot}$) are observed through X-ray emission caused by mass transfer onto the NS \citep{VandenHeuvel_1975}.
 This mass transfer is expected to facilitate pulsar recycling \citep{Bhattacharya_1991}.
 LMXBs are relatively old \citep{Cowley_1987} and have tight orbits ($P_{\text{orb}}\lesssim10\,$d).

 A natural explanation for observed isolated MSPs is that LMXBs can evolve into spider pulsars, where the ablation is strong enough to eventually evaporate the companion completely.
-In this model, these objects have a common progenitor system in which an NS forms without unbinding the binary, imparting a kick velocity on the system \citep[e.g.,][]{Tauris_1996}.
-Isolated NSs receive typical natal kick velocities of several hundred km\,s$^{-1}$ on their formation \citep{Verbunt_2017,Igoshev_2021,Disberg_2025a,Disberg_2025b} as a consequence of asymmetry in the supernova explosion \citep[e.g.,][]{Müller_2019,Burrows_2024}.
+In this model, MSPs, spiders, and LMXBs have a common progenitor system in which an NS forms without unbinding the binary, imparting a kick velocity on the system \citep[e.g.,][]{Tauris_1996}.
+Isolated NSs receive typical natal kick velocities of several hundred km\,s$^{-1}$ on their formation \citep{Verbunt_2017,Igoshev_2021,Disberg_2025a,Disberg_2025b} as a consequence of asymmetry in the supernova explosion \citep[e.g.,][]{Janka_1994,Burrows_1996,Müller_2019,Burrows_2024}.
 Meanwhile, binary progenitor systems experience a total systemic kick which is a combination of the natal kick and a Blaauw kick due to the recoil after mass loss in a supernova \citep{Blaauw_1961,Brandt_1995}.
 If MSPs, spider pulsars, and LMXBs are indeed evolved from the same progenitor systems, one should expect these objects to have received similar systemic kicks.
-We note that, although most MSPs are thought to form through this channel, some of them are formed with high mass companions, such as the MSP in the double-pulsar system J0737--3039 \citep{Burgay_2003}.
+We note that, although most MSPs are thought to form through this channel, some of them are formed with high mass companions, such as the double-pulsar system J0737--3039 \citep{Burgay_2003}.